Iceland

 Reykholt

 This small little piece of Earth counts towards the most important historical and cultural places of Iceland.
-The village has commited itself to the investigation and intervention of the life work of Snorri Sturluson – the most powerful and popular man of the medieval Iceland.
+The village has commited itself to the investigation and intervention of the life work of Snorri Sturluson – the most powerful and popular man of medieval Iceland.
 He authored countless writings focusing on history and literature.

 Deildartunguhver